 See Also: The Best 144FPS 1440P Gaming PC Build

-Intel’s Core i5-11400 is without a doubt the best budget gaming CPU on the market at the moment.
-It’s more than capable of pushing 144FPS when paired with a decent GPU, and it comes with the added bonus of PCIe gen 4 support and integrated UHD 750 Graphics.
-PCIe 4.0 leaves the door open to upgrade to a faster gen 4 SSD or graphics card down the line.
+Intel’s Core i5-12400F is without a doubt the best budget gaming CPU on the market at the moment.
+It’s more than capable of pushing 144FPS when paired with a decent GPU (more on that later), and it comes with the added bonus of PCIe gen 5 and DDR5 memory support.

 The Core i3-12100F is the best widely-available i3 chip for gaming.
 Since it only features four cores, the i3-12100F doesn’t pack quite as much of a punch as the more expensive i5-11400(F) but it’s still a beast of a budget processor.
 Impressively, it outperforms the i5-11400 by 18.2% in single-threaded computing, so it definitely brings some great value to the table and may even outshine it in some games.